And another one bites the dust.

 I remember really enjoying the food, my family and the atmosphere and feeling almost normal.

 And I remember thanking the waitress profusely when the meal was over, telling her it was my first time out since my diagnosis and actually tearing up as I was talking to her.
 To me, it was an emotional experience.
-To her, she probably thought I was nuts.
+She probably thought I was nuts.

 The next few times I visited PF Chang’s, it was all good.
 I felt safe (from a gluten point of view), the service was always exceptional, as was the food.